alan247/UD-Log-Analysis/README.md

 Here's what this command does:

--`psql` the PostgreSQL command line program
+`psql` the PostgreSQL command line program

--`-d news` connect to the database named news which has been set up for you -`-f newsdata.sql` run the SQL statements in the file newsdata.sql
+`-d news` connect to the database named news which has been set up for you

+`-f newsdata.sql` run the SQL statements in the file newsdata.sql

 ### Create views:
 This tool won't work unless you create these two views in the database.
 Execute the following SQL code in your virtual machine.
 First connect to the news database with `psql news` or `psql` followed by `\c news`.
 Then just copy/paste each of these statements and run them.